CHI-CityTech/CHI-Research-Template/docs/project-template-README.md

 5. Modify Integration section if your project has different architecture

 DELETE ENTIRELY:
+- The "EDIT THIS README" warning at the top
 - These customization instructions (this comment block)
 - Sample Test Issues section (replace with your own examples)
 - Template Version footer